astrolicious/astro-theme-provider/.changeset/thirty-buttons-provide.md

 "astro-theme-provider": patch
 ---

-Only emit package warnings on the first start of the dev server
+Only emit package warnings on the first start